lsoft/Visual-Studio-Extension-Development-CodeSnippets/README.md

 # and even this checkbox did not help you?

-If so, you have only one option behind: you need to sign your assemblies with pfx:
+If so, you have only one option behind: you need to sign your assemblies like so:

 ![image](https://user-images.githubusercontent.com/5988558/110215436-e40ce800-7eba-11eb-9f87-985bc8fba060.png)